jakashnarayanan/Linkedin-bot_august_2021/README.md

 just replace the word chrome with browser driver that you have downloaded. if ur using chrome fine just leave that as of.

+Also add path of your config.json file to the line 230 of apply.py

 Step 3:
 We are almost done